-I am a Professor of Computer Information Systems at Western Kentucky University in Bowling Green, Kentucky and hold a PhD from Indiana State University in Digital Communication Systems.
+I am a Professor of Computer Information Systems and the program director of the graduate Cybersecurity Data Analytics program in the Gordon Ford College of Business at Western Kentucky University in Bowling Green, Kentucky, and hold a PhD from Indiana State University in Digital Communication Systems.
 Prior to this I was an Associate Professor and served as the Director of Academic Computing at Volunteer State Community College in Gallatin, Tennessee for 20 years.
-I have worked in the IT industry as a computer consultant for the U.S. Postal Service, the Tennessee Municipal Technical Advisory Service, and the University of Tennessee.
-I have also written over 30 college technology textbooks, including CompTIA CySA+ Guide to Cybersecurity Analyst 2e, CWNA Guide to Wireless LANs 3ed, Guide to Wireless Communications, Security+ Guide to Network Security Fundamentals 7e, Security Awareness: Applying Practical Security in Your World 5e, and Networking BASICS.
+I have worked in the IT industry as a computer consultant for businesses, government agencies, and educational institutions.
+I have published over 25 articles in peer-reviewed journals and books.
+I have also written over 30 college technology textbooks, including CompTIA CySA+ Guide to Cybersecurity Analyst 2e, CWNA Guide to Wireless LANs 3ed, Guide to Wireless Communications, Security+ Guide to Network Security Fundamentals 8e, Security Awareness: Applying Practical Security in Your World 5e, and Networking BASICS.

-Office Hours
+Virtual Office Hours

-In-person office house are posted on my office door.
-However, due to COVID-19 online virtual office hours will also be offered through Zoom.
-My virtual office hours will be Monday $9:30 \, \text{AM} - 2:00 \, \text{PM}$ and Wednesday $1:00 \, \text{PM} - 4:00 \, \text{PM}$ .
-If you wish to meet with me, you must send to me an email message at least 24 hours in advance with the date and time you are requesting a meeting.
+Online virtual office hours via Zoom are Monday from 9:30 AM to 2:00 PM and Wednesday from 1:00 PM to 4:00 PM.
+If you wish to meet with me using online virtual office hours, you must send to me an email message at least 24 hours in advance with the date and time you are requesting a meeting.
 If there is not a meeting already scheduled with another student, then I will send back to you a Zoom link for that meeting.
 If there is a conflict, I will alert you so that an alternative time can be arranged between us.